 We expect to incur substantial expenditures in the foreseeable future for the development of our product candidates.
-We will require additional financing to develop, prepare regulatory filings and obtain regulatory approvals, fund operating losses, and, if deemed appropriate, establish manufacturing, sales and marketing capabilities.
-We believe that our current cash and cash equivalents are sufficient to fund operations into the fourth quarter of 2013 based on our current business plan.
+We will require additional financing to develop, prepare regulatory filings and obtain regulatory approvals for our product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for our potential products, sales and marketing capabilities.
+We have funded our operations to date primarily through the sale of equity and debt.
+We believe that our current cash and cash equivalents are sufficient to fund operations for at least the next twelve months based on our current business plan.
 Our failure to raise capital as and when needed would have a material adverse impact on our financial condition and our ability to pursue our business strategies.
-We will seek funds through additional equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.
+We will seek funds through equity or debt financings, collaborative or other arrangements with corporate sources, or through other sources of financing.
 Adequate additional funding may not be available to us on acceptable terms or at all.
 If adequate funds are not available to us, we will be required to delay, curtail or eliminate one or more of our research and development programs.